There were 3 things I learned after breaking up with my band:

 Even the best seasoned leaders are scrambling to keep up.
 We are moving away from authoritarian (do it because I told you to) leadership models and finding that humans work much better when we collaborate, listen and make room for autonomy.
 That’s why I created The Band.
 It’s a community for you to feel safe enough to rehearse your people skills.
 Every month we’ll get together and practice creating emotional connection, working through conflicts, and inspiring others.

 I know you know this-- you have to practice to get better at these skills.
 That's what we’re here to do.
-We are going to rehearse and practice, get into groups, try things on, feel awkward, create safety for each other, and become better leaders and communicators because we are putting in the WORK.
+We are going to practice, get into groups, try things on, feel awkward, create safety for each other, and become better leaders and communicators because we are putting in the WORK.

 This experience will be unlike anything you’ve done before.
 It’s real.
 It’s intentional.
 It’s foundational.
 Oh, and it’s FUN.
 We’ll get better and enjoy the process each step of the way together.